-- The apartment sector delivered a 1.5% return during the Quarter, underperforming the NPI by 13 bps. - Transaction volume YTD has reached \$115.7 billion, an increase of 14.7% year-over-year.
+INDUSTRIAL MULTIFAMILY • As of 3Q18, industrial properties returned 3.4% and outperformed the NPI by 168 bps. • The apartment sector delivered a 1.5% return during the Quarter, underperforming the NPI by 13 bps. • Transaction volumes reached \$54.7 billion YTD, marking a 16% year-over-year increase.
+Large-scale portfolio sales are expected make 2018 the largest overall historic year in terms of total activity, increasing the difficulty for investors trying to gain exposure. • Transaction volume YTD has reached \$115.7 billion, an increase of 14.7% year-over-year.
 Sector outperformance has made multifamily the most actively traded sector of 2018.
-The increase in 3Q can be attributed to portfolio sales, which increased 74.3% over 2Q. - Despite increased completions, vacancy declined by 25 bps year-over-year to 4.7%.
-Rent growth year-over-year now stands at 3.9%, an increase of 20bps. - Primary market stability has led to an increase in transaction activity, increasing 8.7% YTD. - Transaction volume of high-rise apartments has increased 41.9% year-over-year, indicating increased investor attention.
+The increase in 3Q can be attributed to portfolio sales, which increased 74.3% over 2Q. • Cap rates are averaging 4.6%, representing 15 bps reduction year-over-year.
+Despite increased completions, vacancy declined by 25 bps year-over-year to 4.7%.
+Rent • Vacancy remained stable at 4.8%, a 20 bps reduction year-over-year, continuing to be at an all-time historic low.
+Strong demand has pushed asking rents up 6.3% year-over-year. growth year-over-year now stands at 3.9%, an increase of 20bps. • Primary market stability has led to an increase in transaction activity, increasing 8.7% YTD. • Increased investor demand for industrial assets, coupled with limited acquisition opportunities are pushing investors into secondary markets and driving valuations to all-time highs.
+Secondary markets are averaging a 50 to 100 bps spread over primary markets for Class A product. • Transaction volume of high-rise apartments has increased 41.9% year-over-year, indicating increased investor attention.
 Despite accounting for 5.9% of multifamily inventory, currently 26.2% of the development pipeline is high-rise developments.